Masroor-Syed/Masroor-Syed.github.io/content/jobs/iCompute/index.md

 url: ''
 ---

-- Teaching children aged 12-14 how to solve problems, think creatively and express themselves through programming in Scratch and MIT App Inventor.
+- Taught children aged 12-14 how to solve problems, think creatively and express themselves through programming in Scratch and MIT App Inventor.

-- Teaching basic programming concepts such as loops, conditionals, and algorithm writing.
+- Taught basic programming concepts such as loops, conditionals, and algorithm writing.